pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Clearly the burden is on us to figure out how to spread the wealth around and to reconcieve of what it means to be a productive member of society and how people get the self esteem needs and the belonging needs and the connection needs met in a context of those new norms, where when someone says 'Oh, what are you doing with your life?'
 Now the self esteem module in the average Ivy League brain, it returns the string 'Oh, I'm a junior at Harvard.', and that's answer enough.
 That's the perfect answer.
 And then a few years later it will be 'I just got a job at Goldman Sachs.' or Google, and that's the perfect answer.
 But at a certain point that answer isn't enough, and people can realize it isn't enough even now when they take an inventory of their moment-to-moment experience."
 --Sam Harris, #209

+"The image that I love that I often reference from the Dzogchen teachings is that ultimately thoughts are like thieves entering an empty house; there's nothing for them to steal."
+--Sam Harris, #209 (on mindfulness and identifying with thought)

+Harris: "[A]t every moment in your life you are practicing something; you're using your atttention in a certain way.
+And for the most part, if you're like most people, you're using it in ways that lead to predictable sorts of dissatisfaction.
+You're practicing a kind of meditation on all the things you want, all the things that make you anxious, and a kind of perpetual distraction for which a method like mindfulness is put forward as an antidote.
+But, as your mind is your life becomes, and so you're engraining various tendencies and habits and neurophysiological states moment by moment, every moment of your life."
+Davidson: "One of the things I frequently say is that neuroplasticity occurs wittingly or unwittingly; most of the time it's occurring unwittingly.
+Most of the time we're being shaped by forces around us about which we have little insight and little control.
+And the invitation in this work is that we can actually more intentionally take responsibility for our own minds and brains by cultivating healthier habits of mind."
+Goleman: "...things are changing in a direction I think people may feel a little helpless about.
+But meditation, or cultivating the ability to concentrate and ignore distractions, I think has a special cachet and virtue now that wasn't true in the past, if only as an antidote to a social trend.
+There was research at Harvard, that famous paper in Science where they monitored how distracted people are during the day, and the title was 'A Wandering Mind is an Unhappy Mind', because the more your mind wanders in distraction, the more depressed you get."
+Harris: "There really is a different conception of mental health here that we are tacitly endorsing [strength?] ...
+Most people don't even know that their minds are continuously lost in thought ...
+Then when you enter a contemplative tradition, and in particular a discussion of mental training in the Buddhist tradition, you see, really as almost your first claim, that this is absolutely pathological, to have your attention continually buffeted by the winds of discursive thought, and you're helplessly carried away by every single thought that enters consciousness.
+And not only are you carried away by the emotions that it invokes--desire and fear and boredom and all the rest--, you are identified with it such that it seems to be you.
+Your sense of self is bound up in the flow of thought in a way that most people, it's never occurred to them to question. ..."
+Davidson: "... attentional distraction, mind wandering, as well as reification of the self, believing the thoughts that we have about ourselves as a true depiction of reality, considering them to be true--That you see in depressed people, for example.
+One of the characteristics of depression is that negative self-thoughts are actually taken to be a veridical description of who the individual is. ...
+This whole idea we call experiential fusion, where you have the experience of being completely fused with the thought, rather than having a quality of meta-awareness, which is knowing that there is actually a thought occurring and being able to see it as a thought.--And that's something that of course we know can be taught through the kinds of contemplative practices that we're considering.--And one of the most important findings really is the finding that meta-awareness can be strengthened...recognizing that a thought is a thought rather than being swept up in its content."
+Goleman: "One of the main principles of cognitive therapy is that you don't have to believe your thoughts.
+That's a very revolutionary idea for most of us."
+--Sam Harris, Richie Davidson, Danny Goleman #111

 "There are those who will say terrible things about JavaScript.
 Many of these things are true.
 When I was required to write something in JavaScript for the first time, I quickly came to despise it.
 It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
 This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
 The idea behind this design was that it would make programming in JavaScript easier for beginners.
 In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you."
 --Marijn Haverbeke, *Eloquent Javascript*